 The seeds are considered to be under-utilized, and early research suggests that they may have some health benefits.

 Below are some potential ways in which avocado seed may benefit your health:

-Summary Studies on avocado seed have demonstrated its potential to reduce your risk of heart disease and fight off bacteria and fungi.
+Studies on avocado seeds suggest they may reduce your risk of heart disease and fight off bacteria and fungi.
 Nevertheless, further research in humans is needed before any conclusions can be made.

-There are concerns that some plant compounds in avocado seed, such as trypsin inhibitors and cyanogenic glucosides, may be harmful (15).
+There are concerns that some plant compounds in avocado seed, such as trypsin inhibitors and cyanogenic glycosides, may be harmful (

 Safety tests on avocado seed are in the early stages and limited to animal studies.